Business vs. Residential Internet: Which Should You Choose?

 Business internet usually comes at a higher price than residential internet.
 But a business plan comes with better customer support and extra features (available for an added fee) to help you manage a busy operation.
 A business internet customer can also sign a service-level agreement (SLA) to make sure their internet provider delivers on specific standards of speed and customer support.

-Benefits and features of business internet:
+Benefits of business internet:

 - Service-level agreements form a contract between you and your provider.
 If your provider comes up short, you can be reimbursed with bill credits, discounts, or the chance to end your contract prematurely.